 "Yes, how could that not have been what blinded me?
 If I hadn't loved him that much, I would have realized his anger and his closeness to the Dark Side.
 My attachment prevented me from feeling it.
 I've never thought he would let me down; I was so sure about him.
 We were like brothers.
 How could I even begin to think that he would betray me like that?
 Had I kept my distance as the Council wanted me to, I would have seen it, I would have felt it.
 I would never have. . . ."

 "Obi-Wan, stop it!"
-Qui-Gon stepped in with a stern voice, "I don't agree.
+Qui-Gon stepped in with a stern voice, "I disagree.
 Love never leads to the Dark Side.
-I loved you like a son, but I've never been blind to your flaws, and if I remember correctly you have seen Anakin's flaws quite well.
+I loved you like a son, but I've never been blind to your flaws, and if I remember correctly, you have seen Anakin's flaws quite well.
 You even pointed them out to the Council.
 They chose to ignore it.
-Regarding the last days before Anakin's fall there are many things which led to his decision, but in the end, it was a choice he made.
+Regarding the last days before Anakin's fall, many things led to his decision, but in the end, it was a choice he made.
 There never is only one person responsible for such a downfall.
 You must know this!"

 "What does that mean?
-You suggest I did nothing wrong?
+Do you suggest I did nothing wrong?
 How can I believe this, Master?
 This is even more frustrating.
 I can't accept his turn had been unavoidable.
 This wasn't some destiny; there must have been a way to save him!"
-Shaking his head, the young man stood up an began to pace, trying to rein in the emotions that came with this conversation.
+Shaking his head, the young man stood up and began to pace, trying to rein in the emotions that came with this conversation.

 "No, I didn't say that.
 You need to listen carefully.
-I said it wasn't your love, and it wasn't your behavior alone which has created the situation.
-There are many small things which added to the fall of Anakin Skywalker: the Council, the Code, Palpatine, his attachment to Padme.
+I said it wasn't your love, and it wasn't your behavior alone, which has created the situation.
+Many small things added to the fall of Anakin Skywalker – the Council – the Code – Palpatine – his attachment to Padme.
 Above all, there was his fear and his inability to deal with it.
 And, yes, Obi-Wan, you weren't able to teach him that, but you weren't the only one responsible for it.
 Even I have my deal of responsibility in this.
 Perhaps I was wrong when I decided to take him with us.
 Maybe the Council was right, but there is also the possibility the situation would have been worse if I had left him on Tatooine.
-We don't know that.
-And we'll never know.
-You need to move on.
+We don't know that – We'll never know.
+I need you to move on.
 Concentrate on the here and now, and examine the past to learn for the future.
 Don't bathe in your guilt."